edgexfoundry/edgex-docs/docs_src/getting-started/Ch-GettingStartedSDK-C.md

 1. Tell the compiler where to find the C SDK files:
     ``` bash
-    export CSDK_DIR=../device-sdk-c/build/release/_CPack_Packages/Linux/TGZ/csdk-2.0.0
+    export CSDK_DIR=../device-sdk-c/build/release/_CPack_Packages/Linux/TGZ/csdk-3.0.1
     ```

     !!!
 Note
         The exact path to your compiled CSDK_DIR may differ depending on the tagged version number on the SDK.
 The version of the SDK can be found in the VERSION file located in the ./device-sdk-c/VERSION file.
-In the example above, the Ireland release of 2.0.0 is used.
+In the example above, the Minnesota release of 3.0.1 is used.

 2. Now build your device service executable:

     ``` bash
-    gcc -I$CSDK_DIR/include -L$CSDK_DIR/lib -o device-example-c template.c -lcsdk
+    gcc -I$CSDK_DIR/include -I/opt/iotech/iot/1.5/include -L$CSDK_DIR/lib -L/opt/iotech/iot/1.5/lib -o device-example-c template.c -lcsdk -liot
     ```

     If everything is working properly, a `device-example-c` executable will be created in the directory.